 Instructions

-- Preheat the oven to 350°F. Line two cookie sheets with parchment paper.
-Set to the side.
+- Preheat the oven to 350°F and line two cookie sheets with parchment paper.
+Set aside.

-- In a medium mixing bowl, whisk together the flour, baking soda, and salt.
-Set to the side.
+- In a bowl, whisk together the flour, baking soda, and salt.
+Set aside.

-- In a stand mixer (with paddle attachment) or using an electric handheld mixer, cream together the butter and sugar until fully combined and creamy.
-It should take about 1 – 2 minutes.
+- In a stand mixer or with a handheld mixer, cream the butter and sugar for 1-2 minutes until smooth and creamy.

-- Add the maple syrup, vanilla extract, egg, and egg yolk.
-Mix until combines, be careful not to over whip.
+- Add the maple syrup, vanilla, egg, and egg yolk.
+Mix until combined, but don’t overmix.

-- Gradually add in the flour mixture and mix until the dough is combined and slightly “sticky.”
-Mix in the chocolate chips BY HAND with a spatula.
+- Gradually add in the flour mixture and mix until the dough is slightly sticky.
+Stir in the chocolate chips by hand with a spatula.

-- Using a cooking scooper, portion out about 1.5 Tablespoons of dough for each cookie.
-Use your hands to roll them into balls and evenly space them out on your lined cookie sheets and press a few extra chocolate chips on top of each dough ball.
-This recipe makes about 22 – 26 cookies.
+- Scoop about 1.5 tablespoons of dough for each cookie, roll them into balls, and space them out on the cookie sheets.
+Press extra chocolate chips on top of each ball.
+This recipe makes about 22-26 cookies.

-- Bake for 10 – 13 minutes, until edges are slightly golden.
-They might look underdone, but as they cool, they will sink and cook further.
-Cool for 5 minutes on the baking tray before transferring to wire racks to cool completely.
+- Bake for 10-13 minutes until the edges are golden.
+They may look underdone, but they’ll finish cooking as they cool.
+Let the cookies cool on the baking sheet for 5 minutes before transferring them to a wire rack to cool completely.

 Notes